U.S. House panels expand probe into Emergent's Baltimore COVID-19 vaccine plant

-June 23 (Reuters) - Two U.S. House panels have expanded their probe into problems at Emergent BioSolutions Inc's (EBS.N) Baltimore plant and have asked Johnson & Johnson and AstraZeneca for documents related to their selection of the contract manufacturer for their COVID-19 vaccines.
+(Reuters) - Two U.S. House panels have expanded their probe into problems at Emergent BioSolutions Inc’s Baltimore plant and have asked Johnson & Johnson and AstraZeneca for documents related to their selection of the contract manufacturer for their COVID-19 vaccines.

-In letters dated June 22, addressed to chief executives of J&J (JNJ.N) and AstraZeneca (AZN.L), the U.S. House Committee on Oversight and Reform and the Select Subcommittee on the Coronavirus Crisis requested for information to explain what went wrong and the actions needed to avoid such mistakes in the future.
+In letters here dated June 22, addressed to chief executives of J&J and AstraZeneca, the U.S. House Committee on Oversight and Reform and the Select Subcommittee on the Coronavirus Crisis requested here for information to explain what went wrong and the actions needed to avoid such mistakes in the future.

 The requested information include documents and correspondence, to be submitted by July 6, related to J&J and AstraZeneca’s decision to contract Emergent, the total number of vaccine doses that have been discarded by the companies and when they were discarded or destroyed.